Tartar Case

-The Tartar Case (Tərtər işi, also known as the Terter Case) is a case of large scale torture that took place in Azerbaijan, dealing with Azerbaijani military personnel accused of treason in 2017.
+The Tartar Case (Tərtər işi, also known as the Terter Case) is a case of large scale torture that took place in Azerbaijan, dealing with Azerbaijani military personnel accused of treason in 2017 in the aftermath of the Nagorno-Karabakh war in April 2016.
 According to the authorities and human rights defenders, more than 400 people were subjected to torture in the course of the case.
-The Azerbaijani authorities claim one person was killed as a result, while human rights defenders say the number is about 11, and many were wrongfully convicted and given hefty prison sentences.
+The Azerbaijani authorities claim one person was killed as a result, while human rights defenders say the number is about 13, and many were wrongfully convicted and given hefty prison sentences.

 After 4 years of total denial of any wrongdoing by the government, in 2021 Azerbaijani authorities started investigating the case.
-Several trials were held, as a result of which more than 100 people were recognized as victims, and some of the perpetrators received various prison terms.
+Several trials were held and some of the perpetrators received various prison terms.
 However there has not yet been a complex investigation of the entire case.
 It has been described as the largest case of mass torture in Azerbaijan's post-soviet history.

-Backgroud
+The case got its name after the Tartar district, where servicemen were taken and tortured during interrogations.

+Background

 In May 2017 in the aftermath of renewed clashes in Nagorno-Karabakh several Azerbaijani law enforcement bodies released a statement claiming that “a group of military officers and civilians of weak will betrayed the nation, the homeland and the state, lost the spirit of citizenship and devotion to the motherland and engaged in secret cooperation with enemy intelligence by repeatedly giving them information of military secrecy for the sake of their financial interests.”
 The statement also claimed that some took part in: "sabotage and terrorist activities, which were planned to be carried out by the intelligence and special services of the enemy in public places in Baku".

 The statement was followed by massive arrests of military personnel in Azerbaijan.
 They were taken to the old administrative building in the Tartar district of Azerbaijan, interrogated and forced to confess to espionage for Armenia.
 None of the accused, however were convicted on specific charges for preparation, assistance or planning of any terrorist or other acts in Baku.

 According to human rights defenders, at least 11 soldiers died as a result.
 Based on testimonies of the victims and their relatives, people were stripped naked, thrown out of windows, beaten with sticks, had their nails pulled out, subjected to electroshock and other form of extreme torture and humiliation.
 At least 25 people pleaded guilty to espionage and received harsh prison sentences.

 The courts overlooked the fact that the testimonies were obtained under duress and issued sentences ranging from 12 years in prison to life imprisonment, based on confessions obtained under torture.